-Field Station itself is an outdoor exhibit set in Bergen County, wedged on the banks of a creek and surrounded by woods.
-Visitors walk stroller-friendly trails reminiscent of local zoos, but instead of live animals behind a rope fence, there are life sized dinosaur attractions, including herbivores like the Stegosaurus, local dinos like the Hadrosaurus foulkii and crowd favorites like the iconic T. Rex.
+Visitors walk stroller-friendly trails reminiscent of local zoos, but instead of live animals behind a rope fence, there are life-sized dinosaur attractions, including herbivores like the Stegosaurus, local dinos like the Hadrosaurus foulkii and crowd favorites like the iconic T. Rex.

 When It Rains

-The park’s concession stand offers hamburgers, ice cream, wraps and everything in between.
+The park’s concession stand offers many options.
 There are also designated picnic tables, so feel free to come in the morning and stay through the afternoon, fueling up in between.

 Field Station: Dinosaurs is located in Overpeck County Park at 40 Fort Lee Rd. in Leonia.
 For more information, call 855-999-9010.